ecadlabs/taquito/docs/wallet_API.md

 npm install @taquito/beacon-wallet

-npm install @thanos-wallet/dapp
+npm install @temple-wallet/dapp

 ```

 Remember that some wallets may require an extra step in addition to the package installation.
-For example, TezBridge requires a plugin file, Thanos must be used with an extension installed in the browser.
+For example, TezBridge requires a plugin file, Temple must be used with an extension installed in the browser.
 We will explain the requirements for the different wallets in detail in the sections below.